AdobeDocs/campaign.en/help/v8/dev/datamodel-best-practices.md

 Beware of the "own" integrity on large tables.
 Deleting records that have large tables in "own" integrity can potentially stop the instance.
 The table is locked, and the deletions are made one by one.
 So it's best to use "neutral" integrity on child tables that have large volumes.

 Declaring a link as an external join is not good for performance.
 The zero-id record emulates the external join functionality.
-It is not necessary to declare external joins if the link uses the autouuid.
+It is not necessary to declare external joins if the link uses the **autouuid**.

 While it is possible to join any table in a workflow, Adobe recommends defining common links between resources directly in the data structure definition.